 The Denkmal für die Gefallenen beider Weltkriege (Memorial to the Fallen of Both World Wars) is a national and war memorial in Hamburg, Germany.
 It was constructed between 1929 and 1932 and was dedicated on 16 November 1933.

-It consists of an obelisk surrounded by several figures representing the Wehrmacht, the Kriegsmarine, and Luftwaffe.
+It consists of an obelisk surrounded by several figures representing the Wehrmacht, the Kriegsmarine, and the Luftwaffe.
 The plaza also has a representation of the date of 1943.

 The symbolism for this monument comes from Fritz Schumacher’s original design, which placed German national heroes side-by-side with their enemies from World War I and World War II to remind Hamburg citizens of their responsibility for peace, even during the war.